Summary

 MOMENT (CMU, 2024)

-MOMENT uses a masked reconstruction objective: during pre-training, random patches of the time series are masked, and the model learns to reconstruct them.
+MOMENT uses a masked reconstruction objective.
+During pre-training, random patches of the time series are masked, and the model learns to reconstruct them.
 For anomaly detection, the reconstruction error at each time step serves as the anomaly score.
-Observations that are hard for the model to reconstruct from context — because they deviate from patterns the model has learned across its massive pre-training dataset — receive high anomaly scores.
+Observations that the model finds difficult to reconstruct from context—because they deviate from patterns learned across its substantial pre-training dataset—receive high anomaly scores.

-MOMENT is open-source, available on Hugging Face, and supports fine-tuning for domain-specific applications.
-Its anomaly detection performance is competitive with specialized models that were trained on the target dataset, despite MOMENT requiring zero task-specific training.
+MOMENT is open source, available on Hugging Face, and supports fine-tuning for domain-specific applications.
+Its anomaly detection performance is competitive with specialised models trained on the target dataset, despite MOMENT requiring no task-specific training.

 Timer and TimeGPT: Commercial and Research Alternatives

 TimeGPT (Nixtla, 2024) is a commercially available foundation model with an API-based interface.
 Users send time-series data to the API and receive forecasts and anomaly scores without managing any model infrastructure.
-TimeGPT is attractive for teams that want foundation model capabilities without the complexity of model deployment, though it requires sending data to an external service — a non-starter for sensitive applications.
+TimeGPT is attractive for teams that wish to access foundation model capabilities without the complexity of model deployment, though it requires sending data to an external service, which is unacceptable for sensitive applications.

-Timer (Liu et al., 2024) from Tsinghua University is a generative pre-trained transformer for time series that unifies multiple analytical tasks.
-It uses an autoregressive next-token prediction objective (analogous to GPT) on tokenized time-series data and can perform anomaly detection, forecasting, and imputation in a single framework.
+Timer (Liu et al., 2024), from Tsinghua University, is a generative pre-trained transformer for time series that unifies multiple analytical tasks.
+It uses an autoregressive next-token prediction objective (analogous to GPT) on tokenised time-series data, and can perform anomaly detection, forecasting, and imputation in a single framework.

 | Foundation Model | Origin | Parameters | Open Source | Anomaly Approach | Key Advantage |